IUT Chalon · 3-hour workshop

 Structure

-"How do we divide up the work?
-Does the structure fit what we need to do?"
+"How do we divide the work?
+Does it fit what we need to do?"

 The trade-off